hqztrue/ponyai/homework3/README.md

 ## New dependency: opencv

 [opencv](https://opencv.org/) is a package for image processing.
 It provides useful computation utilities and display functions.
 An example is provided under the chessboard folder.
-It will be used in problem 2 & 3 in this homework. **Note: you will need to install OpenCV yourself following [this tutorial](https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html).**
+It will be used in problem 2 & 3 in this homework. **Note: you will need to install OpenCV yourself following [this tutorial](https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html) or simply `sudo apt-get install libopencv-dev python-opencv`.** The second method may be easier for using the BUILD file directly.

 ## Homework